 Given the critical need for the University to be able to contact, as well as know where each student is physically living, all students must provide their University contact information (the address to which the student physically resides while taking classes) to the University at the beginning of each academic year.
 This information includes a local physical address (a P.O.
-Box is not acceptable) and the student’s cell phone number, which will be used for the Emergency Notification System to send text and phone alerts and for other University business.
+Box is not acceptable) and the student’s cell phone number, which will be used for emergency purposes and for other University business.
 Access to this information will be restricted to University personnel acting in the performance of their duties for educational and emergency purposes.
+(Students who wish to receive text and/or voice alerts through the University’s Emergency Notification System or ENS must sign up via the Scranton portal and are encouraged to do so.)
 Students who fail to update their University contact information will be required to complete this verification process before being able to access menus that assist with enrollment certifications, web registration, grade information, financial aid, etc. Students who fail to provide accurate University contact information will be referred to the Office of Student Conduct.

 Please note that all official University email communications to students are sent directly to assigned addresses ending in the @scranton.edu suffix.